 But, after two years, your employer may have the option to terminate you for cause.
 This means they would only have to pay the minimum severance allowed under provincial laws.
 This type of termination is based on the frustration of employment.
 This is a complicated area of law.
 If this is your situation, I urge you to get specific legal advice.

-To read more about this, check out our article on Long-Term Disability and Termination of Employment.
+To read more about this, check out our articles:

 List of Long-term Disability Insurance Companies and Public Sector Disability Plans in Canada